Zombieland

-Zombieland is a 2009 American post-apocalyptic zombie comedy film directed by Ruben Fleischer (in his theatrical debut) and written by Rhett Reese and Paul Wernick.
-It stars Woody Harrelson, Jesse Eisenberg, Emma Stone, Abigail Breslin, and Bill Murray.
-In the film, Tallahassee (Harrelson), Columbus (Eisenberg), Wichita (Stone), and Little Rock (Breslin) make their way on an extended crosscountry road trip to find a sanctuary free from zombies.
+Zombieland is a 2009 American post-apocalyptic zombie comedy film directed by Ruben Fleischer, in his directorial debut, and written by Rhett Reese and Paul Wernick.
+It stars Woody Harrelson, Jesse Eisenberg, Emma Stone, Abigail Breslin and Bill Murray.
+In the film, four survivors of a zombie apocalypse, Tallahassee (Harrelson), Columbus (Eisenberg), Wichita (Stone) and Little Rock (Breslin) make their way on an extended cross-country road trip to find a sanctuary free from an evil virus that turns people into zombies.

 Development for Zombieland began in 2005, when Reese and Wernick originally wrote the film as a spec script for a television pilot.
 Fleischer helped develop the teleplay into a screenplay for a self-contained feature.
 Tony Gardner was hired as the film's special effects makeup designer, which primarily features physical prosthetics to create the look of the zombies.
-Principal photography for the film began in February 2009 and lasted until that March, with filming locations including Hollywood, Atlanta, and in and around Georgia; some of the film's scenes contained improvisation by the actors.
+Principal photography for the film began in February 2009 and lasted until that March, with filming locations including Hollywood, Atlanta and in and around Georgia.
+Some of the film's scenes contained improvisation by the actors.

-Zombieland premiered at Fantastic Fest in Austin on September 25, 2009, and was theatrically released in the United States on October 2, by Sony Pictures Releasing.
-The film received positive critical reception, with praise for its screenplay, dialogue, comedy, and cast performances (especially Murray's).
-It grossed $102 million worldwide, becoming the then-highest grossing zombie film in the U.S., until the release of World War Z (2013) and $54 million in home sales.
+Zombieland premiered at Fantastic Fest on September 25, 2009, and was theatrically released in the United States on October 2, by Sony Pictures Releasing.
+The film received positive critical reception, with praise for its screenplay, dialogue, comedy, and cast performances.
+It grossed $102 million worldwide, becoming the tenth-highest grossing zombie film in the U.S. until the release of World War Z (2013), and $54 million in home sales.
 A sequel, Zombieland: Double Tap, was released in October 2019.